wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-microsoft-store.md

 ### Software

 Administrators working with Microsoft Store for Education need a browser compatible with Microsoft Store running on a PC or mobile device.
-Supported browsers include: Internet Explorer 10 or later, current versions of Microsoft Edge, Chrome or Firefox.
+Supported browsers include: Internet Explorer 10 or later, current versions of Microsoft Edge, Chrome, or Firefox.
 JavaScript must be supported and enabled.

 Employees and students using apps from Store for and Education need at least Windows 10, version 1511 running on a PC or mobile device.